arvigeus/AZ-204/Topics/Cache for Redis.md

 ## [Data persistence](https://learn.microsoft.com/en-us/azure/azure-cache-for-redis/cache-how-to-premium-persistence)

-- **RDB Persistence**: Takes snapshots of your cache in binary format, saved in Azure Storage.
-Snapshots are saved based on a configurable frequency.
-If both primary and replica caches fail, the cache is rebuilt using the latest snapshot.
+- **RDB**: Creates binary snapshots, stored in Azure Storage.
+Configurable save intervals.
+Restores cache from latest snapshot if both primary and replica fail.
-- **AOF Persistence**: Logs every write operation, saving at least once per second in Azure Storage.
-If both primary and replica caches fail, the cache is rebuilt using these logged operations.
+- **AOF**: Logs write operations, saved at least once per second in Azure Storage.
+Rebuilds cache using logs if both primary and replica fail.

-These persistence features restore data to the same cache after data loss; they can't import data to a new cache.
+Note: These methods only restore data to the original cache, not to a new one.

 ## [Geo-replication](https://learn.microsoft.com/en-us/azure/azure-cache-for-redis/cache-configure#geo-replication)